 International Travel.
 Going to a different country wherein you are considered as a foreigner and not national citizen can be quite scary.
 International trips are usually planned way ahead of time; hence it makes more sense to purchase travel insurance in terms of budget and unexpected flight cancellations.

 Additionally, if you’re going to a country with less diplomatic relations with your country, or a country plagued with political and health issues, getting insurance is a must!

 Long Trips.
 Long trips are usually planned ahead of time and are set on a schedule to cover many activities or goals.
 Also, there is a specific amount or deposit you should give, to ensure that you are covered on the first day of your travel, that’s why it makes more sense to get insurance for long and scheduled trips.
 Also, if you cannot afford to lose a trip like this with a flight cancellation or emergency, it’s best to get it for this duration of travel.

 Personal.
-Travellers who like to travel at the expense of their own money must get their own travel insurance.
+Travelers who like to travel at the expense of their own money must get their own travel insurance policy.
 You can save an amount of money in the case that there some unexpected events such as flight cancellation due to weather or an accident while on vacation.